Andrea's magical time in Turkey! | Miles Morgan Travel

 Day 1

 I had an early start, I drove to my colleague Simeon’s house, and we set off on a very cold and dark November morning.
 We used the MBW meet and greet parking at Heathrow Terminal 2.
 I was very impressed with how easy it was.
-All you need to do is give them a call when you’re about 30 minutes away and then you are met by one of the staff who will take your keys and off you go.
+All you need to do is give them a call when you’re about 30 minutes away, and one of the staff will meet you, take your keys, and off you go.
 It’s always lovely travelling near Christmas as the airport is decorated and has fabulous Christmas trees.

 We met the lovely Kirker reps Tim and Amanda and the rest of the group before a very easy check in.
 They have self-service machines where you scan your passport, select your seat and then print off your boarding pass and luggage label.
 Don’t worry they do have staff on hand if you need them.